matthiashaefeli/udemy-budget-calculator/README.md

+# React app budget calculator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with the udemy course React Tutorial and Projects Course.

 ## Available Scripts